-A beginner's guide to searching for records on Findmypast
+A beginner's guide on how to search Findmypast's family records

 Your family's amazing story is waiting to be discovered on Findmypast.
-This handy guide shows you the records you'll need and how to find them.
+This handy guide shows you the records you'll need and how to search them.

-Getting started with Findmypast's records is easy.
-Our billions of individual records are divided into nine broad categories.
-Here's a summary of what you can expect to find in each and how they'll help your family research.
+Getting started with searching Findmypast's records is easy.
+Our billions of individual records are divided into categories.
+Here's a summary of what you can expect to find in each of those collections and how they'll help your family research.

 This is one of the categories of records you'll probably use most often.
 These records, commonly known as BMDs, detail the most important events in your ancestors' lives and are essential for every family historian.

 Enter a few details to see your family's records at your fingertips